kazibweyassin/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

-0x0C.
-Python - Almost a circle
+This directory includes the ALX 0x0C.
+Python - Almost a circle Project.